-In September 1893 the Hasbrouck Institute opened at the corner of Crescent and Harrison Avenues, now the site of Lincoln High School, with 305 students.
-The stately looking building was Romanesque in design with modifications as required for its use as a classroom building in an urban environment.
-By all appearances it was suited for the classical studies that it provided its students.
-The construction of the walls was of red brick with brownstone trimmings.
-Iron was generously used to bind the walls and sustain the floors and roof; iron girders and concealed columns added to the stability of the building.
-The first floor included a library, kindergarten, and assembly hall with a seating capacity for approximately 800.
+In September 1893, the Hasbrouck Institute opened at the corner of Crescent and Harrison Avenues, now the site of Lincoln High School, with 305 students.
+The stately-looking Richardsonian Romanesque Revival style building designed by architect George Lewis Bettcher (1862-1952) had modifications for an urban classroom building.
+By all appearances, it suited the classical studies program for its students.
+It had red brick walls with brownstone trimmings.
+Iron was generously used to bind the walls and sustain the floors and roof.
+Iron girders and concealed columns added to the stability of the building.
+The first floor included a library, kindergarten, and assembly hall with a seating capacity of approximately 800.

 Professor Washington Hasbrouck (c.
-1824-1895) established the private school for the purpose of preparing young men in Jersey City to attend the nation's foremost colleges and universities and enter public service.
+1824-1895) began the private school to prepare young men for admission to the nation's foremost colleges and universities and entry into public service.
 Hasbrouck had founded a similar school in Saugerties, NY, before moving to Jersey City.
-He remained with the Institute until 1876, when he became the principal of the State Normal School at Trenton (now the College of New Jersey).
+He remained with the Institute until 1876 when he became the principal of the State Normal School at Trenton (now the College of New Jersey).

-In 1880 a department for girls was added to the Institute with a continuation of its program extending from kindergarten to high school.
-To accommodate the growing population in the area, the property at the corner of Crescent and Harrison Avenues was acquired in 1892.
+In 1880, the Institute added a department for girls with a continuation of its program extending from kindergarten to high school.
+To accommodate the city's growing population, it acquired the property at the corner of Crescent and Harrison Avenues in 1892.

 The availability of similar educational programs in the Jersey City public schools soon affected the enrollment at the private school.
 As part of its school building expansion program, the Jersey City Board of Education purchased the Hasbrouck Institute for $117,000 for a new high school in 1912.
 A New York Times article comments that the acquisition was an indicator of "the growth and progressiveness of Jersey City" (11 August 1912).
-Since the Institute was on a large site on the crest of the Bergen Hill, $5000 was appropriated to renovate the building as a public school while Rowland prepared for the new Lincoln High School on the grounds.
+The city appropriated $5000 to renovate the building as a public school while Rowland prepared for the new Lincoln High School on the grounds.